envato-archive/hamburglar/README.markdown

     report.fraud?

-If you need more control, you can pass in a block:
+By default, Hamburglar only considers the numeric fraud score when trying to determine if an order is fraudulent.
+If you need more control, you can configure `Hamburglar.config.fraud_proc`.
+It should be a block that returns true when the order should be considered fraudulent.

-    report.fraud? do |r|
+    Hamburglar.configure do |c|
+      c.fraud_proc = lambda do |report|
-      r.score > 5 && r.distance > 100
+        report.score > 5 && report.distance > 100
       end
+    end

+    report.fraud?

 ### MaxMind